Sheridan/cephos/README.md

 ## Recommendations
 1. It is highly advisable to provide the storage with an uninterrupted power supply.
 In case of a power failure, shut down the cluster (`cephos-shutdown-cluster`).
-1. After a reboot, the cluster may take a long time to recover—often.
+1. After a reboot, the cluster may take a long time to recover.
 This is normal.
 1. Avoid naming hosts with numerals (e.g., `cepos-1`, `cephos-ten`).
 Use names such as country names, stars, etc. CephOS creates a cluster of identical peer servers, and the naming convention will be reflected in the path.
 1. It is highly recommended to have two network interfaces on each host.
 Assign the faster interfaces to the Ceph service network (`ceph_0`).